Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Introduction

-However, a critical assumption in this functional relationship is that the drop is initially perfectly spherical.
+However, a critical assumption in this functional relationship is that the drop is initially perfectly spherical, which implies that the drop is in the state of minimum surface potential energy.
 This is rarely valid in practice.
-Drops in nature or industry are typically products of a primary fragmentation (e.g., from a jet or sheet), which subsequently undergo secondary fragmentation.
-This formation process imparts both a distorted initial shape and a complex internal velocity field.
-Consequently, secondary drops begin not in a static spherical state but in a dynamic state of shape oscillations, often as a superposition of many modes.

-One of the earliest works to quantify drop deformation was that of \cite{rayleighVICAPillaryPhenomena1879}, who discovered that infinitesimal perturbations can exist on the surface of an inviscid drop in the form of various fundamental oscillation modes.
-Each mode, described by a mode number $n$, has a characteristic frequency $\omega_n$ dependent on surface tension $\sigma$, density $\rhod$, and diameter $D$:
+For example, raindrops almost always show oscillations with an amplitude closely matching their equilibrium terminal velocity shapes, with the $(2,0)$ Rayleigh mode being the most common \citep{Szakall2009}.
+Drops in many real-world applications are typically products of a primary fragmentation (e.g., from a jet or sheet), which subsequently undergo secondary fragmentation.
+This formation process imparts a non-spherical initial shape and may even have a complex internal velocity field \citep{shinjoSimulationLiquidJet2010,pairettiMeshResolutionEffects2020}.
+Consequently, secondary drops begin not in a static spherical state but in a dynamic state of shape oscillations, which can be represented as a superposition of multiple oscillation modes.
+The first study of drop shape oscillations was that of \cite{rayleighVICapillaryPhenomena1879}, who showed that the natural oscillation modes of an inviscid drop's surface are spherical harmonics, henceforth referred to as Rayleigh modes.
+Each Rayleigh mode is characterized by mode numbers $(n,m)$, with a characteristic frequency $\omega_n$ dependent on surface tension $\sigma$, density $\rhod$, and drop diameter $D$.